YOUR BONUS CONTENT

 It had been an act.
 Did he get that tired of my griping?
 “What are you up to?”

 I followed, thankful there was no more mountain to climb.
-They led me through a series of bushes as the forest seemed to close ranks, creating a barrier.
+The spheres led me through a series of bushes as the forest seemed to close ranks, creating a barrier.
 I knew I should have brought a machete.
-First rule of being a mountain man, never leave home without a large knife.
+First rule of being a mountain man—never leave home without a large knife.

 I pushed through, averting my eyes from the springy branches.
-Reaching out, I found an opening, blinding by the brilliant light.
+Reaching out, I found an opening, blinded by the brilliant light.